Longridge-High-School/net-doc/docs/docs/getting-started/system-settings.md

 ### Site Name

-Used at teh top of the side bar and in the tab title.
+Used at the top of the side bar and in the tab title.

 ### Site Color